grz0zrg/fas/README.md

 Integral part of blue / alpha component correspond to the first / second resonant frequency (main resonant frequency is tuned to current vertical pixel position), fractional part of blue component correspond to damping factor and amount of energy to add back for the alpha component.

+Number of 'tubes' can be changed from instrument parameter 3.
+Period of time over which all sound is stopped can be changed from instrument parameter 4. (non-realtime)

 #### Metal bar

 Approximate metal bar being struck, integral part of blue component correspond to decay, integral part of alpha component correspond to strike spatial width (normalized into [0,1000] range), fractional part of the blue component is the scanning spped of the output location, fractional part of the alpha component is the position along bar that strike occurs.

+Boundary condition at left end of bar can be changed through intrument parameter 3. (non-realtime) Boundary condition at right end of bar can be changed through intrument parameter 4. (non-realtime)

+Normalized strike velocity can be changed from instrument parameter 5.

 #### RGBA interpretation (Karplus-Strong)